-With magnificent scenery, fantastic fresh air, and a terrain that ranges from river valleys teeming with spawning salmon, to a shoreline full of whales and walrus, The Alaska Peninsula provides not just fantastic brown bear hunting, but one of the best vacation experiences in the world.
-Forget, tropical beaches or late ski deals, for a vacation that you will remember for years to come, an Alaska Peninsula brown bear hunt has it all.
+With magnificent scenery, fantastic fresh air, and a terrain that ranges from river valleys teeming with spawning salmon, to a shoreline full of whales and walrus, Alaska Peninsula brown bear hunting is one of the best hunting experiences in the world.

 The Alaskan brown bear looks and acts just like the North American grizzly (Ursus arctos horribilis).
 In fact, most scientists consider both grizzlies and brown bears to be the same species.
 However, because of their environment, the management of the area, and the abundant food source, the Alaskan brown bear can be considerably larger than the average American grizzly.
 Ranging up to 10 ft and weighing in excess of 1,000 Ib, nowhere else will a hunter get such a monstrous trophy than on an Alaska peninsula brown bear hunting trip.

 With an abundant brown bear population, the Alaska Peninsula is a great place for coastal brown bear hunts.
 The State of Alaska carefully manages the Peninsula region and neighboring Kodiak Island for trophy quality, and most hunters are amazed at the size of some of the animals that come meandering along the shoreline.
 And as long as Alaskan brown bear hunting guides are followed, there should be no reason to return from the Peninsula disappointed.